-Right before launch a connection or trace leading to the antenna broke.
+Right before launch the solder point connecting the antenna to the satellite failed.
 The person who had the experience to resolder it wasn’t available and with the little time they had left they chose to use an electrically conductive epoxy to fix it.
 After launch, satellite operators noticed it was hard to get into the bird with the popular Arrow II antenna and 5 watts.

 Apparently the epoxy caused a change in impedance which essentially “detuned” the antenna.
 It makes the bird appear deaf.
 A workaround is to twist the Arrow antenna 90 degrees when you transmit.
 That is, rotate the antenna until the receive signal is “peaked” and then rotate it 90 degrees when you transmit and back again to receive.